awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-basic.md

 + **SRV — Service locator**
 + **TXT — Text**

-For more information about the above values, see [Value/Route traffic to](resource-record-sets-values-shared.md#rrsets-values-common-value)\.
+For more information about the above values, see [common values for Value/Route traffic to](resource-record-sets-values-shared.md#rrsets-values-common-value)\.

 ## Record type<a name="rrsets-values-basic-type"></a>